BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/host_of_the_witch_king.md

 **Dark Sorceries** – Friendly Ringwraith models may re-roll a single D6 when making a Casting or Resist test.

 **Lord of the Nazgûl** – The Witch-king increases his Attacks characteristic to 3.
-Additionally, the Witch-king only loses a point of Will for having been in a Fight if he loses a Fight during the Fight phase (for example, if he doesn’t win the Duel roll to see which side may make Strikes).
+Additionally, the Witch-king only loses a point of Will for having been in a Fight if he loses a Fight during the Fight phase (for example, if he doesn't win the Duel roll to see which side may make Strikes).

-**“No Man can kill me!”** – The Witch-king gains a bonus of +1 to his Fight value when Engaged with an enemy Man model.
+**"No Man can kill me!"** – The Witch-king gains a bonus of +1 to his Fight value when Engaged with an enemy Man model.